InsightDataScience/pegasus/README.md

 * `ec2uninstall` - uninstall a specific technology from the cluster
 * `ec2ssh` - SSH into a specific node in your AWS cluster
 * `ec2terminate` - terminate a cluster
+* `ec2retag` - retag an existing cluster with a different name

 # Table of Contents
 1. [Install Pegasus on your local machine](README.md#1-install-pegasus-on-your-local-machine)